 Please refer to the video from the previous class that involves details about the coding that corresponds to this content.

-After reviewing the above material, please take Quiz 12 here.
-Then celebrate.
-That is your last quiz for the course!
+After reviewing the material above, take Quiz 12 in moodle.
+Please note that you have 2 attempts for this quiz and the higher grade prevails.This is your last quiz for the course!